 Total suspended solids (TSS) are a measure of undissolved solid material in surface water and usually consist of silt, clay, plankton, and fine particles of organic and inorganic matter.
 Sources of suspended solids include soil erosion, stormwater, wastewater, and industrial effluent.
 Fine particles are significant carriers of phosphorus, metals and other contaminants.
 Concentrations of suspended solids vary seasonally and often peak during rain events.
 Due to natural variability in surface water there is currently no water quality guideline for suspended solids in Ontario.
 High concentrations of suspended solids in surface water can negatively impact aquatic organisms.
 The Canadian Water Quality Guidelines provides a narrative guideline for TSS: the maximum increase of TSS should be no more than 25 mg/L from background concentrations (with NPCA using a background TSS concentration of 10 mg/L determined using data from the NPCA jurisdiction; CCME 2002).
-This is a conservative guideline and will be under review for future NPCA reporting.
+Therefore, a concentration of 35 mg/L was used as the NPCA's quideline.